stanleygomes/stanleygomes/README.md

 🙏 The Holy Bible - The first version using [native base](https://nativebase.io) and react native, developed in 2017.
 You can download it [here](https://play.google.com/store/apps/details?id=com.stanley.theholybible)

 🌿 Agricaph - This is the app I developed to my dad's consulting company, not open for public.
-Made using react native, started in 2020.
+Built using react native, started in 2020.
 You can download it [here](https://play.google.com/store/apps/details?id=com.agricaph.app)

 ✝️ The Holy Bible - Latest version using React Native under the [Expo platform](https://expo.dev/), which developed in 2020.
 You can download it [here](https://play.google.com/store/apps/details?id=com.abibliasagrada.app)